 The Yolo-Solano AQMD has an expansive public outreach program.
 As a public health agency, keeping residents informed about air quality and how to reduce air pollution locally is a major piece of the District’s mission.
-Below you’ll find info on the District’s public outreach and education programs.
+Below is information on the District’s public outreach and education programs.

 Wildfire Smoke Information >>>